 a small dacite dome.
 For many years, it was known as "L.A.

 Mountain", because there was a white painted logo for Los Alamos

 High School on the east face of the dome.
 However, the dome is on

-public land, and increased enforcement of land regulations has
+public land, and increased enforcement of environmental

-decades.
+for some decades.
 It is now all but invisible.